 I'm sure that the term "information utility industry" must be brought forth regularly for analogy in discussions of this sort.
 But to risk old-hatting a concept in finishing my line of thinking here, I'd like to point ot that an electric-power utility, for its larger customers, must impose a monthly charge that represents the costs of guaranteeing that the agreed-upon quantity of power will be available upon demand.
-The utility company must establish an expensive, general system of energy converters, generators, transmission lines, and distribution systems, and for each big customer he must install a specific system of lines, controls, tranformers, and such coming into his plant that is adequate to meet his demands.
-The peak demand that a customer may make (i.e. how many megawatts maximum he can draw during a given time of the week/day) is very carefully negotiated and monitored because of its economic significance in the business of supplying power.
+The utility company must establish an expensive, general system of energy converters, generators, transmission lines, and distribution systems, and for each big customer he must install a specific system of lines, controls, tranformers, and such coming into his plant that is adecuate to meet his demands.
+The peak demand that a customer may make (i.e. how many merawatts maximum he can draw during a given time of the week/day) is very carefully negotiated and monitored because of its economic significance in the business of supplying power.

 Similarly, an information utility would have to charge big customers for "negotiated demand availability," as well as for specific services.
-For example, the history department would receive a hefty charge for maintaining a large, seldom-used collection in a condition of ready demand.
+For example, the history department would receive a nefty charge for maintaining a large, seldom-used collection in a condition of ready demand.

-I appreciate such things as the fact that this bill may exceed the current budget of a history department, and that it might be narder for budget allocators to give the money to that department than to the library; but a move such as this would put the decisions about financing library costs where they are more relevantly connected into cost/value tradeoffs, and would have the 401 ha appropriate effect of distributing the budget-defense burden more where it ought be.
+I appreciate such things as the fact that this bill may exceed the current budget of a history department, and that it might be narder for budget allocators to give the money to that department than to the library; but a move such as this would put the decisions about financing library costs where they are more relevantly connected into cost/value tradeoffs, and would have the 27...